Achievable logoAchievable logo

 Defensive stocks

-If you’re a sports fan, the word ‘defensive’ probably brings several things to mind.
-“Defense wins championships” is a common mantra, especially in the world of football.
-When the other team is moving forward, a good defense will stop their advances and may even find a way to score.
-Defensive stocks work similarly.
+If you’re a sports fan, the word “defensive” probably brings a few things to mind.
+“Defense wins championships” is a common mantra, especially in football.
+When the other team is moving forward, a good defense stops their advances and may even find a way to score.

 In general, these products maintain demand even in recessionary environments: